-According to experts the 16th January is Blue Monday – the day of the year we feel the most depressed.
+According to experts, the 21st January is Blue Monday – the day of the year we feel the most depressed.
 It’s been calculated based on how in debt we are, how long since Christmas, how far from our next pay day plus the weather conditions, and it is raining today after all!
-However, some might say by naming it as the most depressing day of the year we are creating a self fulfilling prophecy, and we end up actually creating the dread and feeling of being low that the 16th of January brings.
+However, some might say by naming it as the most depressing day of the year we are creating a self-fulfilling prophecy, and we end up actually creating the dread and feeling of being low that the third Monday of January brings.

 My mission today is to beat Blue Monday so here are 5 ideas to help you make your day at work a good day rather than a depressing day:

 - Go and talk to someone at work – don’t send an email, get up and go and talk to someone instead.
-Human interaction makes us feel positive, and can spark ideas, show empathy and simply connect.
-Plus if it’s a colleague you don’t know very well then even better as it gives you a chance to widen you network.
+Human interaction makes us feel positive and can spark ideas, show empathy and simply connect.
+Plus if it’s a colleague you don’t know very well then even better as it gives you a chance to widen your network.

 - Take a lunch break – Today of all days you need to get out at lunchtime and have a walk.
-Being outside, even if it is raining, and being amongst nature increases our well being enormously.
+Being outside, even if it is raining, and being out in nature significantly increases our wellbeing.